aqib-ai-ml/face-recognition-opencv/README.md

 # Face Recognition System (OpenCV)

 ##  Overview
-This project is a basic face recognition system built using Python and OpenCV.
+This project is a early computer vision face recognition prototype using OpenCV.
 It detects faces in real-time using a webcam and compares them with stored images to identify whether the detected face matches a known person.

 Earlier, I planned to use a Raspberry Pi 5.
 However, it required a monitor, keyboard, and mouse, which I did not have at the time.
 So I used my personal computer instead to run the OpenCV-based implementation.